Suicidal thoughts

 - Tell someone you trust how you feel and about the thoughts you have.

-It helps break your recurring thoughts, get distance from them, and shift perspective. - Stick to your routines.
+This can help break repetitive thought patterns, create distance from them, and shift your perspective. - Stick to your routines.

-Try to move, eat and sleep regularly.
-It can help when going through anxiety and depression. - Try to stay awake during the day and sleep at night.
+Try to stay physically active, eat and sleep regularly.
+This can provide greater stability in everyday life during anxiety and depression. - Try to stay awake during the day and sleep at night.

-Even if it feels pointless right now and you don’t feel like doing anything, it is still a way to get back in touch with things that can increase positive emotions. - Avoid alcohol and other drugs.
+Even if it feels pointless right now and you don’t feel like doing anything, it can help over time to reconnect with activities that may increase positive emotions. - Avoid alcohol and other drugs.

-They increase your vulnerability and can worsen anxiety, depression and suicidal thoughts, even if you think they help at the time. - Have compassion for yourself.
+They increase your vulnerability and can worsen anxiety, depression and suicidal thoughts, even if they feel helpful in the moment. - Have compassion for yourself.

 If you need to talk to someone